 Alsisar Mahal has been redesigned with modern day facilities and offers guests a lovely experience in princely living.
 The hotel boasts expansive verandas, paved courtyards and well manicured lawns.
 Grand chandeliers, old family portraits and period furniture add to the property's regal feel.

 The hotel has 51 spacious rooms and suites which have been lovingly restored.
 Rooms feature intricately carved four poster beds, large glass windows and beautiful printed drapes with traditional Rajasthan motifs.
 All rooms are well equipped with all modern amenities such as individual temperature controls and en-suite bathrooms with bathtubs and showers.

-Food is served in an open-air restaurant with tasty Indian favourites on offer.
+Food is served in an open-air restaurant with tasty Indian favorites on offer.
 There is also a bar, cafe and swimming pool.

 The hotel has much to offer those visiting the local area; Alsisar is home to a number of painted havelis (or merchant houses) many of which remain family-owned visiting theses offers the chance to see the beautiful inner courtyards of these buildings which have murals depicting daily life and notable events.
 There are also a few other historical sites within close proximity including temples, forts and the rainwater harvesting systems which were so essential for this region.

 Visiting Alsisar is a great off the beaten track experience.